SFTtech/openage/TASKS.md

 the next milestone. ask in the IRC or XMPP channel what's being worked on.

+### NSA interface
+* before the secret services of the world subvert our codebase, we will be chivalrous and implement an official spying interface.
+* if we have an official interface, we can better say hi to our friends!
+* no, not really, we actually want to encrypt the game conversations.

 ### free (as in freedom) media data
 * we are depending on the proprietary original media files at the moment
 * free (creative commons licensed) media files liberate us from the evil leash